Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Preliminaries

 Since $\kappa$ is a function of two variables, given independent samples $\mathbf{X} = \{X_i\}_{i=1}^{n}$ and $\mathbf{Y} = \{Y_j\}_{j=1}^{m}$, we define the (two-sample) $U$-statistic

 In the asymptotic regime that $n$ and $m$ tend to infinity, under the assumption $\frac{m}{n+m} \to \rho \in (0,1)$, \citet{gretton_kernel_2012} showed that

 almost surely, and, when $\kappa$ is characteristic, then $\| \mu[F_X] - \mu[F_Y]\|_{\mathcal{H}}^2 = 0$ if and only if $F_X = F_Y$.
-Moreover, they showed that $(n+m)U_{n,m}(\mathbf{X,Y})$ has a nondegenerate limiting distribution under the null hypothesis $F_X = F_Y$.
+Moreover, they showed that $(n+m)U_{n,m}(\mathbf{X,Y})$ has a nondegenerate limiting distribution under the null hypothesis $F_X = F_Y$, though the limiting distribution is not independent of $F_X$ and $F_Y$ in general.
 The scaling by $(n+m)$ is due to the fact that the $U$-statistic is degenerate, where degeneracy of a $U$-statistic with kernel $h$ of two variables means that $\E_{F_X}(h(X,\cdot))$ is constant.
-See, for example, \citet{serfling_approximation_1980} for more details on the theory of degenerate $U$-statistics.
+See, for example, Chapter 5 of \citet{serfling_approximation_1980} for more details on the theory of degenerate $U$-statistics.